it-economics/itea-be/kata-instructions.md

 This just postpones the bug until someone creates a new csv file or updates the existing one.
 </details>

+### Task 3 - Merge conflicts

+Commit aa57406 is a merge commit where a conflict has been resolved.
+What caused that conflict?
+What may have caused the cause of the conflict?
+How could similar merge conflicts be prevented in the future?

 ### Root Cause Analysis